ec-europa/platform-dev/profiles/common/modules/features/ecas_env/README.md

 Does the email address from ECAS needs to be saved in the profile.
 If not, which email should be.
 ## Integration with the "core user fields"
-Maps EUR Login fields with Drupal field names
+Maps EU Login fields with Drupal field names
   - Firstname
   - Lastname
   - Mail address
   - Use the shared "FPFIS Common" library

 ## Extra settings
-This screens allow to configure the email sent went access is denied.
+These screens enables the configuration of an the email to be sent when access is denied.

 ## Import users settings
-The feature provides a user import functionality admin/people/import_en
+This feature provides a user import functionality admin/people/import_en

 # Development & Debugging